hybridgroup/taskmapper/README.md

     ticketmaster-github

+This makes it easy for people to install a provider, simply by issuing:

+    gem search ticketmaster

+They should be presented a nice list of all available providers.

-Then throw me an email at sirup@sirupsen.dk telling me about your awesome provider, and I'll throw it on the list!
+After releasing, throw me an email at sirup@sirupsen.dk telling me about your awesome provider, and I'll throw it on the list of supported systems!

 ## Note on Patches/Pull Requests